msgflo/msgflo/site/_documentation/usage.md

 Send some data to input

     msgflo-send-message --queue repeater.IN --json '{ "foo": "bar" }'
-    # Should now see output from 'out' participant
+    # Should now see output from 'out' participant, after having traveled through NoFlo
-    # after having traveled through NoFlo and node.js participants
+    # and node.js participants (the message will be printed twice, once for the IN port,
+    # once for OPTIONS port)